Environmental Measurement and Modeling

 MS Acoustics, The Pennsylvania State University

-BS Electrical Engineering, Purdue University BA German, Purdue University
+BS Electrical Engineering, Purdue University

-Boeker's graduate research involved acoustical signal processing of active sonar.
-He is actively involved in the Institute of Noise Control Engineers (INCE), the Acoustical Society of America (ASA), and the American Helicopter Society (AHS).
+His graduate research involved acoustical signal processing of active sonar.
+Boeker is actively involved in the Institute of Noise Control Engineers (INCE), the Society of Automotive Engineers (SAE), and the Acoustical Society of America (ASA).

 William Chupp